-Already a four-star recruit, Blackshire is a player who has his choice of schools across the country and could easily set himself up as a high NFL draft pick in the future.
+The four-star inside linebacker certainly had his choice of schools across the country and has the potential to be a high NFL Draft pick in the future.

 ILB Kendrick Blackshire Highlights

-This post was originally published on November 26, 2019 before updating.
+This post was originally published on November 26, 2019.
+It was updated to track Blackshire’s college football career.